StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 You can use the addresses with  `(gdb) memview 0x555570070` or `(gdb) memview 0x555570070`.

 ### Nm command

+Nm is an external tool.
+For convenience we can run using `shell`.

 Some of these addresses can also be accessed from symbols which either the C compiler (gcc) or the linker (ld) will add in during the compile and link stages.